 Here is our November Music List (subject to change, due to winter flu, inclement weather, subject to availability, while stocks last, etc).
-I know as soon as you ‘publish’ something like this, you are at the mercy of your choristers resisting the winter sniffles and snoffles, parties, visits to families in far-off places etc!
-So, like all D of M’s up and down this country, I reserve the right to change the programme on the day!
+I know as soon as you ‘publish’ something like this, you are at the mercy of your choristers resisting the winter sniffles and snoffles, parties, visits to families in far-off places.
+So, like all of you D of M’s up and down this country, I reserve the right to change the programme on the day, at five minutes’ notice if necessary!

 For many in the choir, our trip to Ypres, the WWI war graves and the Menin Gate in 2011 will be a life-long reminder of the sacrifice made by so many young men, their names etched on the gate and their graves laid in seemingly never-ending rows in the war cemeteries.
 For those who have experienced this, and for our choir, it stresses for us the importance of Remembrance Sunday in our church’s year.